rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/lintstore.md

 First, we have the lint declarations themselves: this is where the name and default lint level and other metadata come from.
-These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type `&rustc_session::lint::Lint`.
+These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`].

+First, we have the lint declarations themselves, and this is where the name and default lint level and other metadata come from.
-As of <!-- date-check --> February 2022, we lint against direct declarations without the use of the macro today (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).
+These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`] (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros).

+As of <!-- date-check --> Aug 2022,
+we lint against direct declarations without the use of the macro.

 Lint declarations don't carry any "state" - they are merely global identifiers and descriptions of lints.
 We assert at runtime that they are not registered